Jmchek/todo-list/README.md

 3. need to get the modules working before placing them in a UI
 4. we will create the todos creator first then go from there
 5. now working on todos-storer.js
+6. something new has come up while working on todos-storer.js...localStorage is read-only, so we will have to just add/retrieve data instead of CRUD